DougieLawson/backlight_dimmer/README.md

 + systemd timer used to run at boot
 + Regarding the touch screen, the device disables it after dimming the screen.
 Then, when the user taps on the screen, it brightens the screen and enables the touch screen inputs.
 This way, we avoid propagating the mouse inputs when we can't see the screen. **(which was an issue in the original repo)**

+- Con/Pro: The program disables energy star mode so that it can pick up touch events throughout the night.(This feature wasn't in the original repo)
 - Con: A new issue is that when the user drags, xprintidle cannot detect it.

 ## Requirements